 If a scientific journal published in Finland meets all the other conditions set out in Plan S for the implementation of open access, the journal need not be registered or in the process of registering in the Directory of Open Access Journals (DOAJ).
 This especially applies to journals that have not made other material than peer-reviewed articles open access.

-The Journal Checker Tool does not contain information on repositories compliant with Plan S. The Academy of Finland considers that all repositories operating in Finland with the support of Finnish universities and government research institutes fulfil these conditions.
+The Journal Checker Tool does not contain information on repositories compliant with Plan S. The Research Council of Finland considers that all repositories operating in Finland with the support of Finnish universities and government research institutes fulfil these conditions.